khansakhalda/spotify-user-behavior-analysis/README.md

 ### 🔹 User Segmentation

-#### 🟢 Cluster 0 – Efficient Listeners
+* **Cluster 0 – Efficient listeners**

-* Low listening time (~0.66 hours/day)
-* Short sessions (~0.27 hours)
-* Low access frequency (~1.11 times/day)
-* Highest number of songs (~29 songs/day)
+  High number of songs with short listening time

-👉 Insight:
-Users consume many songs in a short time, indicating efficient and fast listening behavior.
+* **Cluster 1 – Consistent listeners**
+  Longer sessions with frequent access

+* **Cluster 2 – Exploratory listeners**
+  Highest listening time with diverse behavior

 ---

-#### 🟠 Cluster 1 – Consistent Listeners

-* Low listening time (~0.65 hours/day)
-* Longest sessions (~0.45 hours)
-* Highest access frequency (~2 times/day)
-* Lowest number of songs (~11 songs/day)

-👉 Insight:
-Users prefer longer, focused listening sessions and consistent usage patterns.
+### 🔹 Genre Patterns

+* Cluster 0 → Stable genre preferences
+* Cluster 1 → Strong genre pair relationships
+* Cluster 2 → Most diverse and complex genre combinations

 ---

-#### 🟣 Cluster 2 – Exploratory Listeners

-* Highest listening time (~2.19 hours/day)
-* Short sessions (~0.18 hours)
-* Moderate access frequency
-* Moderate number of songs

-👉 Insight:
-Heavy users who explore various genres with dynamic listening behavior.
+### 🔹 Key Insight

+This analysis is based on **301 Spotify users**, with no missing values or duplicate data, ensuring reliable results.

+The results reveal three distinct user behavior segments:

+* **🟢 Cluster 0 – Efficient listeners (116 users)**
+  These users play the highest number of songs (~29 songs/day) despite having low listening time (~0.66 hours/day) and short sessions.
+  👉 This indicates fast, efficient listening behavior, likely skipping tracks or preferring shorter songs.

 ---

-### 🔹 Genre Association Patterns

-* Total rules discovered: **371 rules**

-**Cluster 0**

-* Strong, stable genre relationships
-* Example: *blues, reggae → indie*

-👉 Users have predictable music preferences
+* **🟠 Cluster 1 – Consistent listeners (109 users)**
+  These users access Spotify most frequently (~2 times/day) and have the longest session duration (~0.45 hours), but listen to fewer songs (~11 songs/day).
+  👉 This suggests focused and immersive listening habits.

 ---

-**Cluster 1**

-* Strong genre pair relationships
-* Example: *jazz → hip hop*

-👉 Users prefer consistent genre combinations
+* **🟣 Cluster 2 – Exploratory listeners (76 users)**
+  These users have the highest listening time (~2.19 hours/day) with shorter sessions and moderate song counts.
+  👉 This reflects dynamic behavior with strong exploration across different music genres.

 ---

-**Cluster 2**
+In addition, **371 association rules** were discovered across clusters, revealing strong relationships between genres:

+* Cluster 0 shows stable and predictable genre transitions
+* Cluster 1 highlights consistent genre pairings
-* Most complex and diverse rules (193 rules)
+* Cluster 2 exhibits the most complex and diverse genre combinations
-* Many high-confidence relationships

-👉 Users explore diverse and non-mainstream genre combinations
+👉 These findings demonstrate the potential to build **behavior-aware and personalized recommendation systems**, tailored not only to user preferences but also to their listening patterns.

 ---

-### 🔹 Key Insight

-This project reveals that Spotify users can be categorized into three behavioral types:

-* Efficient listeners (short & high-volume consumption)
-* Consistent listeners (long & focused sessions)
-* Exploratory listeners (diverse & intensive usage)

-Additionally, genre associations provide valuable insights for building more personalized and intelligent recommendation systems.

----

 ## 🛠️ Tools & Technologies

-* Python
-* Pandas, NumPy
-* Matplotlib, Seaborn
-* Scikit-learn
-* Mlxtend
+Python, Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Mlxtend

 ---